Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

 where we have defined $f(k,k_2,\theta)$ to be the following contraction of the polarisation tensors

-Here $\theta$ is the angle between $\bm{\hat{k}}$ and $\bm{\hat{k}}_2$.\\ From (\ref{deltafin}) we can see that our density contrast, though derived at second order, behaves in time just like the linear one.
+Here $\theta$ is the angle between $\bm{\hat{k}}$ and $\bm{\hat{k}}_2$.
+In the convolution, and all the expressions from hereon, $\bm{k}$ always corresponds to the induced scalar modes, and $\bm{k}_2$, $\left(\bm{k}-\bm{k}_2\right)$ correspond to the source GW modes.
 Here, we confine ourselves to the standard practice of dealing with the growing mode only, which we believe to be sufficient.
-GW modes are frozen outside the horizon, so from (\ref{finaldelta}), we can see that in (\ref{MDp}) the contribution will come after horizon entry, when GW start oscillating with an amplitude damped by a factor $\sim 1/a$.
-As we are considering a matter-dominated Universe, the sourcing starts from a finite value of $\eta$ (after radiation-matter equality), but we expect, from the analogy of the linear case, matter growth won't be that much efficient in radiation era, as pressure hinders gravitational collapse.
-So we can safely switch on our sourcing at $\eta=0$.
-Moreover, since after entering the horizon, GWs decay away, we consider $\eta \rightarrow \infty$ as the upper bound of the time integral instead of putting the exact age of the Universe, as most of the contribution will come from around the time of horizon-entry anyway.\\ To solve such integrals it is useful to work with the variables $x=k_2/k$, $y=|\bm{k}-\bm{k}_2|/k$, and use the dimensionless time variable $\tau=k\tilde{\eta}$ \cite{Bartolo:2007vp}.
-Considering only the growing-mode term in the square brackets of (\ref{MDp}) we get
+GW modes are frozen outside the horizon, so from \eqref{inhomogen}, we can see that in \eqref{MDp} the contribution will come after horizon entry, when GW start oscillating with an amplitude damped by a factor $\sim 1/a$.
+As we are considering scalar modes crossing the horizon during matter domination, we can safely switch on our sourcing at $\eta=0$, since at that early time our modes are super-horizon, and hence are not triggered.
+Moreover, since after entering the horizon, GWs decay away, we consider $\eta \rightarrow \infty$ as an upper bound of the time integral instead of putting the exact age of the Universe, as most of the contribution will come from around the time of horizon-entry anyway.

+To solve such integrals, it is useful to work with the variables $x=k_2/k$, $y=|\bm{k}-\bm{k}_2|/k$, and use the dimensionless time variable $\tau=k\tilde{\eta}$ \cite{Bartolo:2007vp}.
+Considering only the growing-mode term in the square brackets of \eqref{MDp} we get

 where the function $f$ in terms of $x$ and $y$ now reads